TacType Ceramic Keycaps Review | The Zirconia Ceramic Alternative

 TacType 2

-Beautiful light diffusion through the PC stems
+Beautiful light diffusion with PC stems

 TacType 60

-Left: TacType Right: Cerakey
+Left: TacType, Right: Cerakey

-With white keycaps, you can enjoy a soft glow created by the ceramic material and PC stems.
+With the white keycaps, you can enjoy a soft glow created by the ceramic material and PC stems.

-Includes springs for the spacebar
+Includes spacebar springs

 TacType 34

-Easy to adopt partially with split kits
+Easy to partially install with split kits

 TacType Ceramic Keycapsの気になった点・注意点